Celebration of his life will be held on Aug. 12.

 John is survived by his wife: Dee Dee Wiersma of Crookston; his daughter: Julie (Ron Manshack) Wiersma of Roseville; three grandchildren: Eli, Anna and Ivy Manshack; and his sister: Sheri Smith of Warren, Rhode Island.
 He was preceded in death by his parents: Harry and Gertrude Wiersma.

-Page 2 of 2 - The Celebration of John’s Life will be held at the Stenshoel-Houske Funeral Home, Crookston at 2 PM on Monday, August 12, 2013 with a visitation for one hour before the service.
+The Celebration of John’s Life will be held at the Stenshoel-Houske Funeral Home, Crookston at 2 PM on Monday, August 12, 2013 with a visitation for one hour before the service.